Music in the Vines

 Hot club of asheville

 May 15th, 6:30 PM at the Crush Pad, Marked Tree Vineyard.
 The Hot Club of Asheville, is a collective of Asheville’s finest professional musicians, coming together with a shared love of Gypsy Jazz music.
 The band honors the traditional Gypsy Swing in the styles of Django Reinhardt and Stéphane Grappelli from the 1930-50’s, while infusing the tradition with more modern qualities of jazz expression.
-The Hot Club of Asheville is unique as an instrumental band, holding the audience’s attention with classy melodic lines, vibrant improvisations and spirited rhythms.
+The Hot Club of Asheville is Phil Alley and Leo Johnson on guitars with Bob Songster on bass.
+They are a unique instrumental band, holding the audience’s attention with classy melodic lines, vibrant improvisations and spirited rhythms.

 David grier